PaulHatch/semantic-version/readme.md

 To solve this problem, this action calculates the next _implied_ version based on the most recently tagged version and the commit messages.
-An additional value called the "increment" tracks the count of commits since the last version change, allowing a label to be created to mark pre-release.
+An additional value called the "increment" tracks the count of commits since the last version change, allowing a label to be created to mark pre-release versions.

 ![Commits Graph](versioning.drawio.svg?raw=true)